FindArticles FindArticles

 SHARE

-Mistral, the Paris-based AI company known for its open-weight large language models, is reportedly finalizing a new investment that would value the startup at $14 billion post-money.
-Bloomberg reports the round could total roughly €2 billion, a leap that would cement Mistral among Europe’s most valuable private tech companies and elevate it into the first tier of global AI model builders.
+Mistral, the Paris-based AI company that specialises in open-weight large language models, is said to be closing in on an investment that would value the startup at $14 billion post-money.
+The round could be worth an estimated €2 billion or so, a jump that would propel Mistral into the ranks of Europe’s most valuable private tech companies, and into the top echelon of global AI model builders, Bloomberg reported.

 Table of Contents